strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 If you want to specify the profile, use the `-P` flag - for example `-Psmoke`.

 All available test groups are listed in [Constants](systemtest/src/main/java/io/strimzi/systemtest/Constants.java) class.

+## System Test Documentation

+Each system test suite is documented in a dedicated Markdown file under [development-docs/systemtests](systemtests/).
+These files are auto-generated from `@SuiteDoc` and `@TestDoc` annotations in the test source code and describe:

+* The purpose of the test suite
+* Setup steps executed before tests (`@BeforeAll`)
+* Individual test methods with their step-by-step actions and expected results
+* Labels assigned to each test suite and test method

+Tests are also organized by label in the [systemtests/labels](systemtests/labels/) directory.
+Each label file groups all test methods sharing that label (e.g., `kafka`, `connect`, `bridge`, `cruise-control`) and links back to the corresponding test suite documentation.

 ## Environment variables